nmeum/zig-riscv-embedded/README.md

 experimenting with the Zig programming language on freestanding RISC-V.
 The application targets the [SiFive FE310-G000][fe310 manual] or more specifically the [HiFive 1][hifive1 website].
 While possible to run the application on "real hardware", it can also be run using QEMU.
+In both cases it is possible to toggle an LED using [CoAP][rfc7252] over [SLIP][rfc1055].

-## CoAP over Serial
+## CoAP over SLIP

-To experiment with external dependencies in Zig, this application provides a very bare bone implementation of the [Constrained Application Protocol][rfc7252] using [zoap][zoap github].
-Since implementing an entire UDP/IP stack from scratch is out-of-scope, this repository transports raw CoAP packets directly over [SLIP][rfc1055].
-For this purpose, this repository abuses the CoAP framing format from [draft-bormann-t2trg-slipmux-03][slipmux] (Slipmux).
-A proxy for converting CoAP packets, as received over UDP, to this framing format is available in the `./coap-slip` subdirectory.
+To experiment with external dependencies in Zig, this application provides a very bare bone implementation of [CoAP][rfc7252] using [zoap][zoap github].
+Since implementing an entire UDP/IP stack from scratch is out-of-scope, this repository transports CoAP packets directly over [SLIP][rfc1055].

+Unfortunately, the QFN48 package of the FE310-G000 (as used by the HiFive1) does not support the UART1.
+For this reason, the application multiplexes diagnostic messages and CoAP frames over the same UART (UART0) using [Slipmux][slipmux].
+For this purpose, a Go-based multiplexer for the development system is available in the `./slipmux` subdirectory.

 ## Dependencies

+For building the software and the associated Slipmux tooling, the following software is required:

 * Zig `0.7.1`
-* [Go][golang web] for compiling the `coap-slip` proxy
+* [Go][golang web] for compiling the `./slipmux` tool
-* QEMU (`qemu-system-riscv32`) for emulating a HiFive1
 * A CoAP client, e.g. `coap-client(1)` from [libcoap][libcoap github]
+* QEMU (`qemu-system-riscv32`) for emulating a HiFive1 (optional)

 For flashing to real hardware, the following software is required: